ChangyuYan/algorithms/NQueens-Solver/README.md

 # N-Queens Solver

 N Queens problem solver using depth first search

+The goal is to put N queens in an N * N chessboard so that the queens are not attacking one another.

 Requires Python 3